|

 IntelliScore Ensemble Edition is the only product in the world that can

-the notes played, broken down by instrument.
+containing the notes and drums played, broken down by instrument.

-It also provides all the features of intelliScore Polyphonic.
+provides all the features of intelliScore Polyphonic.

-Read the full Ensemble Edition FAQ.
+Read the full Ensemble Edition MP3 to

 If your music contains only one type of

-instrument, such as a piano solo, consider the bargain priced
+instrument, such as a piano solo, and does not contain percussion,

-performance can be polyphonic (playing several notes at the same time)
+music can be polyphonic (playing several notes at the same time)

 or monophonic (one note at a time).

-as intelliScore Ensemble, except that it will not break down the MIDI
+IntelliScore Polyphonic does not break down the MIDI

-you choose the Polyphonic Edition and decide later you would like to
+Edition and decide later you would like to upgrade to the Ensemble

-upgrade to the Ensemble Edition, you will find that the transition will
+Edition, you will find that the transition will be easy, as the two

-be easy, as the two editions work similarly.
+editions work similarly.

-it good for?
+What's it good for?

 IntelliScore works in two modes: live

 and prerecorded.
-In prerecorded mode, intelliScore listens to MP3, WAVE,
+In prerecorded mode, intelliScore listens to audio files containing recordings of music and helps

-likely chord names, and the prominent key, and writes them to a MIDI
+tempo changes, likely chord names and the prominent key, and writes

-file.
-This saves you much of the time and trouble required to figure out
+them to a MIDI file.
+This can save you much of the time and trouble

-and write down the notes, so you can spend more time making music and
+required to figure out and write down the notes, so you can spend more

-pursuing other creative endeavors.
-Once your MP3, WAVE, WMA, and CD
+time making music and pursuing other creative endeavors.
+Once your

-In live performance mode, intelliScore
+In real time mode, intelliScore allows

 can record MIDI directly into your favorite sequencer, such as the

+included Anvil Studio.
 Traditionally, this capability would require an expensive, specialized

-instrument.
+with any instrument.

 IntelliScore is particularly useful in

-helping you figure out the notes present in prerecorded MP3, WAVE, WMA,
+helping you figure out the notes and drums present in prerecorded audio files, especially when you don't know (or

-play it.
-The music could come from live performance, an audio CD, a tape
+don't remember) how to play it.
+The music could come from live

-recording, an existing MP3, WAVE, or WMA file, or another source.
-When
+performance, a CD, a tape recording, an existing audio file, or another source.
+When the audio is monophonic,

-the audio is monophonic, intelliScore has the additional capability of
+intelliScore has the additional capability of accurately tracking

-does intelliScore not do?
+What does intelliScore not do?

 To give you a fair